 “More broadly, there are multiple factors – including but not limited to sea-ice change – that affect subpopulation trends.”

-Based on the data available, scientists say three polar bear populations are currently in decline: those in Baffin Bay, Kane Basin and the Southern Beaufort Sea.
+Based on the data available, the latest IUCN assessment said three polar bear populations are currently in decline: those in Baffin Bay, Kane Basin and the Southern Beaufort Sea.

 After declining throughout the 1990s and early 2000s, polar bear numbers in Western Hudson Bay, probably the most studied subpopulation, are now thought to be stable, though considerably lower than 25 years ago.
 Polar bears in the M’Clintock Channel seem to be on the rise, albeit from much reduced numbers compared to the 1970s.